Skip to content

 )

-target_resource_assessments = target_energy.reset_index(drop=False)[
+target_resource_assessments = target_energy.select(

-["object_or_group_name", "date", "target_resource_assessment_id"]
+"date",

-resource_assessment_ids = target_energy["target_resource_assessment_id"].unique().tolist() # type: ignore # noqa: F841
+resource_assessment_ids = target_energy["target_resource_assessment_id"].unique().to_list() # type: ignore # noqa: F841

 # TODO: currently the materialized view in resourceassessments.pxx only returns the default resource assessment.
 We need to fix this to allow getting Pxx for the correct pxx in each year